jhpce-jhu/jhpce_mkdocs/docs/storage/stg-overview.md

 ---
 tags:
   - topic-overview
+  - needs-revision
 ---

 # STORAGE OVERVIEW

 Not everything about storage needs to be in this document.
 Probably more readable if this was shorter and was an overview of key info with pointers to other documents.
 JRT has already created a number of subordinate docs.

+Previous [stg page](storage.md) has some text that should move into this one.

 ## Types of storage
 Define a set of types, then, for the rest of our documentation, organize and discuss using the same terms.
 That idea provides coherence and guidance for what needs to be said, and where.